Welcome to Vale School

 - Communicating with all stakeholders of the school

-- Ensuring your child stays safe whilst at school
+- Ensuring your children stay safe whilst at school

-So, whether it is appointing staff, setting budgets, agreeing building development plans or making other strategic decisions concerning the school, the responsibility for getting it right, for your child, rests with the schools’ governing body.
+So, whether it is appointing staff, setting budgets, agreeing building development plans or making other strategic decisions concerning the school, the responsibility for getting it right, for the children, rests with the school's governing body.

-As a school our academic standards at Key Stage 2 – Year 6 – SATs results continue to be good, with our pupils achieving high attainment levels when compared locally and against the county and national averages.
+As a school our academic standards at Key Stage 2 (Year 6) SATs results continue to be good, with our pupils achieving high attainment levels which compare favourably against local, county and national averages.

 For greater detail, please see the governors' Annual Statement below.

-In March 2013, we had our most recent Ofsted inspection and this graded the effectiveness of the school as GOOD overall.
-Within that inspection Ofsted found leadership and management to be 'outstanding' and the achievement of pupils, quality of teaching and behaviour and safety of pupils to be all 'good'.
+In February 2017, we had our most recent Ofsted inspection and this graded the effectiveness of the school as GOOD overall.
+Within that inspection Ofsted commented positively on leadership and management, safeguarding, achievement of the children, quality of teaching and behaviour.

-None of this comes about by chance, and when success such as this is achieved, then the full credit and accolades must go to the pupils themselves, the staff and to you as parents and guardians who support your child on a daily basis to help them succeed.
+None of this comes about by chance, and when success such as this is achieved, then the full credit and accolades must go to the children, the staff and to you as parents and guardians who support your child on a daily basis to help them succeed.
 The value of a strong Home / School partnership can never be understated.

-2013 saw further inward investment into the school with the development of additional classrooms, a hall extension, a new reception and additional playground areas.
-The new playground area has provided a lower playground area with an adventure trail and a netball / basketball court.
-The impact of the additional space for play, P.E. and sport has had a wonderful effect on the school.
+2013 saw further investment into the school with additional classrooms, a hall extension, a new reception and additional playground areas.
+The new playground areas have provided a lower playground area with an adventure trail and a netball/basketball court.
+The impact of the additional space for play, PE and sport has had a wonderful effect on the school.

-In 2015/16 further developments are planned with a dedicated IT suite and a studio for drama and dance, as well as improved accessibility access.
+During 2015/16 a dedicated IT suite and a studio for drama and dance were added and accessibility access was improved.

 Your governors are determined that planned investment will continue so that we can further develop and maintain a school that will offer excellent facilities for learning well into the 21st Century.